swiftlang/swift/docs/SIL.rst

   inlineable or generic code with Swift library modules, to be optimized into client binaries.

+In contrast to LLVM IR, SIL is a generally target-independent format representation that can be used for code distribution, but can also express target-specific concepts as well as Swift can.

 SIL in the Swift Compiler
 -------------------------